Collocations for discontent - noun

 Public discontent with the economy remained at a high level.

-political, social
+political,

-VERB + DISCONTENT
+VERB + discontent

-breed, cause, give rise to, lead to, provoke
+give rise to,

 The higher tax provoked widespread discontent among the poor.